awsdocs/aws-single-sign-on-user-guide/doc_source/useraccess.md

 1. On the **Select permission sets** page, select the permission sets that you want to apply to the users or groups from the table\.
 Then choose **Finish**\.
 You can optionally choose to **Create a new permission set** if none of the permissions in the table meets your needs\.
 For detailed instructions, see [Create a permission set](howtocreatepermissionset.md)\.

 1. Choose **Finish** to begin the process of configuring your AWS account\.
-**Note**
-If this is the first time you have assigned SSO access to this AWS account, this process creates a service\-linked role in the account\.
-For more information, see [Using service\-linked roles for AWS SSO](using-service-linked-roles.md)\.
 **Important**
 The user assignment process may take a few minutes to complete\.
 It is important that you leave this page open until the process successfully completes\.
 **Note**